 - Understanding of, and sensitivity to, the diverse academic, socio-economic, ethnic, religious, and cultural backgrounds, disability, and sexual orientation, of community college students, faculty and staff, AND

-- Possess a lifetime California Community College Instructor credential in Art
+- Possess a lifetime California Community College Instructor credential in subject area

 Required Professional Expertise: